ThiagoBaruffaldi/bookDisplayC/README.md

 # bookDisplayC
-A display of pre-selected books, with rating funcionality
+A display,in C, of pre-selected books, with rating funcionality, all graphic part was made using graphics.h library The project was developed in CodeBlocks 20.03
+The names of variables, functions and general notes are in brazilian portuguese.